 Provide shade and water

-Ensure that your dog has access to shade to escape the direct sun and always has an adequate supply of fresh, cool water.
+Ensure your dog has access to shade to escape the direct sun and always has an adequate supply of fresh, cool water.
 This is crucial to prevent dehydration and overheating.

 Limit exercise during peak heat